 Instructions

-Put the sprouts in the oven to bake for 15 minutes.
-As they bake, whisk together the sriracha and honey in a small bowl until combined.
-Take the sprouts out of the oven after 15 minutes and drizzle over the sauce.
-Toss to coat then put the sprouts back in the oven for another 10 minutes, or until tender and crispy but not mushy.
+- Take the sprouts out of the oven after 15 minutes and drizzle over the honey and sriracha.
+Toss to coat then put the sprouts back in the oven for another 5-10 minutes, until tender and lightly browned, but not mushy.
 Serve warm or at room temperature.

 Notes